tanjuntao/Backdoor/README.md

 ```

 ### build wheels and install
 If you need to build Python wheel for software delivering, you can use the `build.sh` script.
-The generated `.whl` file be within `LinkeFL/sdist` directory.
+The generated `.whl` file be within `LinkeFL/dist` directory.
 ``` shell
 git clone git@github.com:Linke-Data/LinkeFL.git && cd LinkeFL && bash build.sh
 ```
-Then you can goto the `sdist` directory and install LinkeFL via
+Then you can goto the `dist` directory and install LinkeFL via
 ``` shell
 pip3 install *.whl
 ```

 ## Examples
 * [Running PSI protocol alone](./examples/psi-alone/README.md)
 * [Running verticalLR model training along with PSI](./examples/psi-lr/README.md)
 * [Running verticalSBT model training along with PSI](./examples/psi-tree/README.md)
 * [Running verticalNN model training along with PSI](./examples/psi-nn/README.md)

 ## API references
 Follow the [API building guide](./docs/README.md) to locally build the API documentation
 and then view it using your browser.

 ## Contribution
 Please first read the [developer guide](./docs/dev_guide.md) before making any pull request.

 ## Contact
 If you have any questions, feel free to contact the following core developers:

 * Juntao Tan: tjt@mail.ustc.edu.cn